josedynamo/music-mashup/readme.md

 ## Run Tests

-To run the tests, open a terminal and type the command :  _gradle test_
+Since the Gradle Wrapper is included, to run the tests open a terminal and type the command :  _./gradlew test_

 ## Run

-To run the app just open the terminal and type the command : _gradle run_
+To run the app open a terminal and type the command : _./gradlew run_

 Click on the link where the app is running that is shown in the console.